 All I know about Lester’s work history is that he was a farmer, a social worker and factory worker.
 He did work at Studebaker for a time, as did my dad, and he never had to fight in any wars.
 When I was attending Linden Elementary in South Bend, Lester was our school custodian.
 He still remembered the names of the teachers who were there at the time.
 That was over 60 years ago!
 I don’t remember most of them myself!
 Lester was a kind man of even temperament, soft-spoken, and like his father before him, he loved his family.

 I have a few notable relatives from the Henson side of the family, the most famous being explorer Matthew Henson [1866-1955], who actually was the co-discoverer of the North Pole in 1909.
-It has been proven that Henson actually got that first, but being a member of Peary’s expedition, naturally Peary received all the credit, initially.
+It has been proven that Henson actually got there first, but being a member of Peary’s expedition, naturally Peary received all the credit, initially.
 Matthew was Grandma Minnie’s uncle, therefore my great-great uncle.
 As a result of Matthew’s time spent in Greenland and eventual cohabitation with a local Inuit woman, there are a slew of Eskimo Henson cousins still residing up there, none of whom I have ever met, of course.